 employment law reform

 On 3 February the government published a revised timetable for implementation of the Employment Rights Act 2025 (ERA).
 Whilst most of the timing remains unchanged from the roadmap published in July 2025, there are some notable changes, particularly in relation to the restrictions on fire and rehire, which move to January 2027.
-This is the
+We set out

 The Employment Rights Bill (ERB) received Royal Assent on 18 December 2025, becoming the Employment Rights Act 2025 (ERA).
 When the ERB was first laid before parliament in October 2024, it was promoted as ‘the most extensive overhaul of workers’ rights in generations’.
 Wide-ranging amendments were made in both the House of Commons and House